splunk/splunk-operator/docs/Examples.md

 The Splunk Operator also controls the upgrade cycle, and implements the recommended order of cluster master, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.

 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.
 The monitoring console pod does not need to be running; the name can be predefined and the pod started later.
+To start the monitoring console pod, see [Monitoring Clonsole](#monitoring-console).

 The process is similar to build a multisite cluster, through defining a different zone affinity and site in each child IndexerCluster resource.
 See [Multisite cluster examples](MultisiteExamples.md)